 (Special to The Messenger.)

-Raleigh, N. C., January 13.-Grand Master Clark, of the Grand Lodge of Masons, was called home by a telegram to make report at the next meeting of the Grand Lodge on the home for aged new lodges: Warsaw, Winterville, Pendleton, Roger, Lucama, Ashpo e and

-A committee on accounts and claims was appointed to prepare a budget at each meeting before any appropriations
+Raleigh, N. C., January 13.-Grand Master Clark, of the Grand Lodge of dleton, Roger, Lucama, Ashpo e and A committee on accounts and claims was appointed to prepare a budget at each meeting before any appropriations